jina-ai/jina-hub/crafters/nlp/TikaExtractor/README.md

 Based on Apache Tika, extracts text "from over a thousand different file types (such as PPT, XLS, and PDF)".

-It accepts file URI and it will return both text and metadata of that file detected by Apache Tika.
+It accepts file URI and it will return text of that file detected by Apache Tika.

 Following environment configuration is supported: